moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 --- abstract

-This document describes use cases and requirements that guide the specification of a simple, low-latency media delivery solution for ingest and distribution, using either the QUIC protocol or WebTransport.
+This document describes use cases and requirements that guide the specification of a simple, low-latency media delivery solution for ingest and distribution, using either the QUIC protocol or WebTransport as transport protocols.

 --- note_Note_to_Readers